Samuel Annesley: Life

 He succeeded Griffin Higgs in the living of Cliffe, Kent, when Higgs was ejected for his loyalty to the king and treason to the Commonwealth.
 On 26 July 1648 he preached a Fast-day sermon before the House of Commons, and around this time Oxford gave him an honorary doctorate.
 He was also again at sea with the Earl of Warwick, who was in action against the royalist navy and was on the George off the Netherlands between August and December 1648.

 Annesley was strongly opposed to the execution of Charles I and held Cromwell in low opinion describing him as "the arrantest hypocrite that ever the Church of Christ was pestered with".
-He lost the living at Cliffe, and in 1652 became incumbent at St John the Evangelist, Friday Street.
+He lost the living at Cliffe, and in 1652 became incumbent at St John the Evangelist Friday Street.

 In 1657 he was nominated by Oliver Cromwell lecturer of St Paul's, and in 1658 was presented by Richard Cromwell to the vicarage of St Giles, Cripplegate.
-He was presented again there after the Restoration, but was ejected after the Act of Uniformity 1662.
+He was presented again there after the Stuart Restoration, but was ejected after the Act of Uniformity 1662.